mohammad-al-amin-islam/TRI-Task-Solutions/INSTALLATION_GUIDE.md

 # Installation Guide

-This guide will walk you through setting up the Star Wars Character Explorer application on your local machine.
+This guide will walk through setting up the Star Wars Character Explorer application on your local machine.

 ## Prerequisites